AdguardTeam/AdguardFilters/CONTRIBUTING.md

 Fix #ISSUE_NUMBER example.org optional description
 ```

-When updating without closing (e.g. asking the user to verify):
+- For updates that do not require closing the issue (e.g. problematic issue, an issue with multiple reports, making changes while solving the problem together with the user)

 ```text
 Upd #ISSUE_NUMBER example.org description